“I study living beings and nature, so I realised some time ago that everything we need is precisely in nature!”

 You all have broken another paradigm: you have entrusted your idea to them and, as a team, everyone is working to make it a reality.

 We are fully aware that teamwork is necessary if we want to reach a goal.
 CIS is already one year old, and we have learned that everything turns out all right when we work as a team.
 We have won different challenges: 24 Horas de Innovación Perú, Expoferia de Eficiencia Energética, the Perú Resiliente Challenge, the Petroperú Challenge... and it was possible thanks to our team spirit.
-When someone has a problem, they call on the rest and we stand by each other.
+When someone has a problem, they call on the rest and we give our support.
 The same happens in nature: no living being is isolated, they need others to survive and move forward.

 Absolutely not!
 Basic courses help us understand nature.
 Everything is born from it!
 You have to learn to watch it carefully and learn from it.
 Only then we will be able to solve our problems and live in harmony, without harming nature.